Introduction

 Tamil sounds

 This beginner's guide shows you how to pronounce the sounds used in informal Tamil, specifically the kind of informal Tamil used in the popular media of Tamil Nadu.
-We hope it can help you get started and avoid some common mistakes.
-It might also help you train you ear as you listen to native speech.
+This guide also describes the conventions this website uses to write down Tamil sounds.

 If you want a more technical overview, see the Wikipedia article on Tamil phonology.